shibatch/grantback/v0.4/GUIDE_FOR_ADOPTERS.md

 Here's a suggested course of action:
 1. Send a Reminder: Your initial request may have been missed.
 If you haven't received a response after what you feel is a reasonable period (for example, two weeks to a month), it's good practice to send a polite reminder and perhaps suggest a new, final deadline.
 2. Acknowledge the Consequence: If the Licensee still fails to provide the copy or refuses to do so without a reason covered by the "Excusable Non-Performance" clause (Clause 9 of the License), they are in breach of a condition of the License (specifically Clause 3.d).
-3. Automatic Termination: As per Clause 8 of the License, this breach results in the automatic termination of their rights to use your VODs.
-Their continued public display of the Derivative Work could now be considered an unlicensed use of your copyrighted material.
+3. Your Right to Terminate: Under Clause 8 of the License, this breach gives you the right to declare the license terminated.
+Once you have declared the termination, the Licensee's continued public display of the Derivative Work is no longer licensed and may constitute copyright infringement.

 4. Your Options: At this point, you have several options, at your discretion:
     * You can choose to do nothing.
     * You can formally notify the Licensee that their license has terminated due to the breach and that the Derivative Work is therefore unlicensed.